deadlyprince/ht-angular/README.md

 export class AppModule { }
 ````

+#### Setting up map

+`ht-angular` supports Leaflet.js and Google map js to render the map.
+One of these needs to be setup to use map feature.
+Argument of `HtModule.forRoot({})` takes `mapType` as a parameter.
+It's value can be `"google""` or `"leaflet"`.

 ### Usage
-To use any of the provided module, it needs to be imported in the `@ngModule` class where the component will be used.
+To use any of the provided module, it needs to be imported in the `@NgModule` class where the component will be used.
 Then add the html-tag of the component where it needs to be rendered.

 #### Presentation Module
 These modules contain dumb components which do not have any HyperTrack client login.
 The are presentation component helpful in rendering already available HyperTrack entities